 Classification of directors, disqualifications, director identity number (DIN); appointment; Legal positions, powers and duties; removal of directors.

+Mactings: Mactings of shareholders, and board of directors: Types of

 Meetings: Meetings of shareholders and board of directors; Types of meetings, Convening and conduct of meetings, Requisites of a valid meeting, postal ballot.